YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

  With the combined advantages of higher transactions per second and lower fees, Layer 2 can focus on improving the user experience and expanding the application scope.

-As new technologies continue to emerge in the Web 3.0 domain, Uptick Network's core modules will be continuously updated and expanded with new foundational modules.
+As new technologies continue to emerge in the Web3 domain, Uptick Network's core modules will be continuously updated and expanded with new foundational modules.

 Uptick Network actively seeks collaboration with technical community teams, in addition to the core team's research and development, to continually enhance and expand Uptick Network's infrastructure.